-You must submit the following documents with application documents or before the start of Academic
+You must submit the following documents with application documents or before the start of Academic Exam.

-Exam.

-Foreign language proficiency test scores - Certificates of Proficiency Required applicants Bring Certificate of Proficiency original with you on the day of your entrance exam.
-For applicants who will take examination of foreign language other than English, it is not necessary. --- --------------------- --- --
+Foreign language proficiency test scores - Certificates of Proficiency applicants Please refer to p.
+4 for details.
+You do not need to submit a Certificate of Proficiency if you are going to take a foreign language proficiency test for a language other than English as a written examination under p.
+5 (2).1) . -- ------------ -- --